-- 3. Widen the slits of the seat cushion slightly and confirm the position of the lower anchorages near the buttons or tags on the seatback. - 4.
+- 3. Widen the slits of the seat cushion slightly and confirm the position of the lower anchorages near the button on the seatback. - 4.
 Type A-Latch the hooks of lower straps onto the anchorages and tighten the lower straps.